b-widg/bamazon/README.md

 ## Version: 1.0.0

 Order from a wide selection of 10 products.
-Whe the app is run, a table displays with Item ID, Description, Price, and Quantity In Stock.
+When the app is run, a table displays with Item ID, Description, Price, and Quantity In Stock.
 Simply enter the ID number of the product you would like and number if items you want to buy.

 If there isn't a sufficient amount in stock, user will be alerted and and the order will be canceled.